AlexanderPacheco/AlexanderPacheco/README.md

 - Frontend integration with api services and databases.
 - Integration of modules for inventory, purchase and sale services.

+#### knowledge areas
+- SQL and NoSQL databases
+- Backend / Frontend
+- C#, C++ and VB.net.
+- Github, Gitlab and Bitbucket
+- Nodejs, Go, Angular, Java, Python and more.
+- AWS and GCloud services
+- Docker, Docker-compose
+- Kubernetes and Service Mesh
+- CI/CD with Gitlab

 <hr>

 ### Contact